Relationship advice … Where do you even begin?

 It’s time to reclaim your keys and get the f*ck out.

-As far as relationship advice goes, I want to share with you the #1 thing that makes relationships last.
+As far as relationship advice goes, I want to share with you 1 thing on how to make a relationship last.

 But before I get into that, I want to first discuss some common mistakes (I’ve made them all), when it comes to getting into a relationship with a Happily Ever After dream, and consistently waking up in relationsh*t hell.